ashatheo/ezcryptotips/README.md

-<<<<<<< HEAD
 # Ez Crypto Tips

-A modern cryptocurrency tipping application built with React, TypeScript, and Vite.
-Supports multiple blockchain networks including Hedera, Tron, and Base.
+A non-custodial, multi-chain tipping platform built on Hedera Hashgraph.
+It bridges the gap between Web3 and the real-world service industry by allowing guests to tip waiters instantly via QR code using HBAR, USDC, or USDT (supporting Hedera, Tron, and Base networks).
+Beyond payments, the platform utilizes the Hedera Consensus Service (HCS) to record customer reviews on-chain, creating an immutable "Proof-of-Service" reputation system for hospitality workers.

 ## Features

 - **Multi-chain support**: Hedera, Tron (TRC20), and Base (EVM)
-- **QR Code generation** for easy tipping
+- **Unique QR Code generation** for each waiter - customers scan to tip instantly
-- **Firebase integration** for waiter profiles
+- **Firebase integration** for waiter profiles and data storage
 - **Responsive design** with dark theme
 - **Real-time payment simulation**
+- **URL-based waiter profiles** - share your unique QR code link

 ## Tech Stack